Davisha Fredericks said when her son was 5, he told her he was going to college.

 “He said he wanted to be something that was needed in the world,” Fredericks said.

-This May, senior Larry Wilson will be the first black male to graduate from IU Bloomington’s School of Nursing in its 105-year history.
+This May, senior Larry Wilson will be the first black male to graduate from IU Bloomington’s School of Nursing since the school began conferring degrees in 2005.

 Fredericks said she knew when her son told her he was going to be a nurse, he was going to do it.